Evan-Clegern/ImmersivEngine/README.md

   - **Hints** (point that modifies the behavior and emotion of any NPCs that have it within their look range)

 ### Operation: _File-side_
 IECAI definitions are stored on the filesystem of the computer, while runtime is split between that and memory - all expected, anyway.
-Multiple file extensions are to be used when operating with IECAI NPCs, data stored somewhat-similarly to [JSON](https://en.wikipedia.org/wiki/JSON) and [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), the reason being that there is a lot of data to be stored and a lot of that connects cross-module, even if one module is a child of another.
+Multiple file extensions are to be used when operating with IECAI NPCs, data stored in [JSON](https://en.wikipedia.org/wiki/JSON) through [jsoncpp](https://github.com/open-source-parsers/jsoncpp), the reason being that there is a lot of data to be stored and a lot of that connects cross-module, even if one module is a child of another.
 IECAI Project file extensions are:
   - **ENTITIES FILE**, storing basic information for every entity that is in the world space - .iecai-ent
   - **ACTIONS FILE**, storing data for NPC act-events (NPC_action and NPC_vocal) - .iecai-act
   - **ANIMATIONS FILE**, storing the hitbox-related data for the animations related to actions - .iecai-anm